 WHAT'S AT THE BOTTOM OF THE POND?

-Through special recording equipment and collaboration with the Fowler-Finn Lab, I hear insect songs transmitted through leaves and stems.
+Through special recording equipment and a collaboration with the Fowler-Finn Lab, I hear insect songs transmitted through leaves and stems.
 90% of their communication is imperceptible to humans.
 Access to an electron microscope revealed diatom fossils on a rusty steel fragment.
 These microscopic algae produce 20% of the oxygen humans breathe through photosynthesis.

 Their glassy cell walls are made of silica, a material that shifts between basins in the American Bottom.
 It is in sand from the River and foundry, in the stalks of Phragmites (Common Reed), and lines the pond.